EinfachRuwen/byZeroOfficial/README.md

 ### 😅 About Me

-➡ I am byZero, a Student and Developer.
+- I am byZero, a Student and Developer.
-➡ 📌 Located in ***Germany***
+- 📌 I am located in ***Germany***
-➡ I am currently working on an Substitution schedule app for my old School.
+- I am currently working on an Substitution schedule app for my old School.
-➡ A few years ago, I had my own Minecraft-Server so I ❤ playing Minecraft.
+- A few years ago, I had my own Minecraft-Server so I ❤ playing Minecraft.
-➡ 🌱 I wanna start learning *PHP, HTML and CSS* but I won't start ➡ 💬 Ask me about anything you want to.
+- 🌱 I wanna start learning *PHP, HTML and CSS* but I won't start
+- 💬 Ask me about anything you want to.
-➡ ⚡ I know the basics in a few languages, but i cant code in a specified language 😫
+- ⚡ I know the basics in a few languages, but i cant code in a specified language 😫